Kansas Collegiate League Baseball cancels 2020 season

 "This decision was made after several meetings involving all league owners and managers.
 Participants were allowed to voice any concern as well as talk through potential solutions to our logistical obstacles," Howell said.
 "Ultimately, the decision was made, by votes, to cancel the summer season with the athletes and coaches safety at the forefront of our minds.
 The uncertainty of field availability, concern for the safety of our host families and communities, and no confirmed timelines for regular and post season schedules were all key factors."

-The Cannons were scheduled to play the Liberal Bee Jays at the new Riverfront Stadium in Wichita, Kansas on June 5.
+The Cannons were scheduled to play the Liberal Bee Jays on June 5 at the new Riverfront Stadium in Wichita.

-For now, the league will put its focused into the 2021 season and a potential return to the NBC World Series berth for all KCLB teams.
+For now, the league will put its focus on the 2021 season and a potential return to the NBC World Series berth for all KCLB teams.